davidhcefx/My-Bash-Scripts/tee-safe - Tee with Prompting/README.md

 # tee-safe - Tee with Prompting

-- Ever have this catastrophic experience using `tee` to accidentally overwritten some files and couldn't fully recover it?
+- Ever have this catastrophic experience using `tee` to accidentally overwritten some files and couldn't fully recover them?
 To prevent it from happening again, you need this script!

 ## Installation